Why do we need to imagine the green future?

 What are the activities?

-The project is composed of 4 activities: online training course, two international training, and local actions.
+The project is composed of international training courses followed by local actions.